Zack Short Player Props: Tigers vs. White Sox

-Zack Short and his .464 on-base percentage over his past 10 games (84 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Chicago White Sox and Dylan Cease on June 3 at 2:10 PM ET.
+The Detroit Tigers, including Zack Short and his .565 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the White Sox.
+He had a hitless showing in his most recent game (0-for-3) against the White Sox.

 Zack Short Game Info & Props vs. the White Sox